huntabyte/shadcn-svelte/sites/docs/src/content/installation/astro.md

 ### Update tailwind.config.mjs

-When running `shadcn-svelte@latest init`, your Tailwind config for content will be overwritten.
+When running `shadcn-svelte@next init`, your Tailwind config for content will be overwritten.
 To fix this, add `astro` as one of the options inside of `content`:

 ```js title="tailwind.config.mjs" {1-4} showLineNumbers
 const config = {